N.B- this post has been revised on the basis of a negative comment.

 Abu Mansur Maturidi, a tenth Century Turkish theologian, familiar with the doctrines of the Brahmins, passed on a story to the effect that Adam's grief at, his son, Abel's slaying- which apparently took place in India- first unsealed the fountainhead of Arabic poetry.
-A couple of centuries later, Awfi, perhaps the first literary theorist of Persian poetry, though residing in what is now Pakistan, mentions this legend and Dr. Prashant Keshavmurthy of McGill University has drawn our attention to it in a very well written essay-
+A couple of centuries later, Awfi- perhaps the first literary theorist of Persian poetry, though he resided in what is now Pakistan- mentions this legend and Dr. Prashant Keshavmurthy of McGill University has drawn our attention to it in a very well written essay-

 Click here for the rest of Dr. Keshavmurthy's essay.